ionic-team/stencil-site/src/docs/components/reactive-data.md

 ### Updating an object

 The spread operator should be used to update objects.
-As with arrays, mutating an object will not trigger a view update in Stencil, but returning a new copy of the object will.
+As with arrays, mutating an object will not trigger a view update in Stencil.
+However, using the spread operator and assigning its return value to the `@Prop()` or `@State()` class member being watched will.
 Below is an example:

 ```tsx